bholmes94/didactic-spoon/README.md

 # Installation
 ## Linux
 In order to run the application on Linux right now, you will need to have FUSE installed.
 For testing I have been using version 2.9.7.
 Additionally, you will need to know the name of the device you are using to transfer files within the /dev/ folder.
 This is something I plan to replace with something else soon.
-Once you have these two and the device filename is placed in the filesystem variable, you can compile the program using gcc -Wall ``pkd``
+Once you have these two and the device filename is placed in the filesystem variable, you can compile the program using `gcc -Wall myfs_linux.c 'pkg-config fuse --cflags --libs' -o myfs_linux`.
+Running the program follows the template of: `./myfs_linux -s [mount folder]`.
+There are other arguments you can pass which are fed to FUSE such as `-d` for debugging or `-f` to run the application in the foreground.
+The `-s` argument is to run this in a single thread, which has been working fine.
+I have not tested it without this argument so far but feel free to do so.

+## macOS
+Coming soon.

+## Windows
+Coming soon.